-Welcome to our new online webinar series for teaching staff.
+Welcome to our online series for teaching staff.
 This series aims to demonstrate exactly how our services can assist with teaching across the University.

-Sessions are held on the first Tuesday of every month at 1:00pm, ACST.
+Sessions are published during the first week of every month.

 Topics covered include Open Educational Resources (what, how, and where!), using streaming services in teaching, Course Readings, copyright, and more!

-LinkedIn Learning resources to support student employability and development
+LinkedIn Learning resources to support student employability development